rgcgithub/regenie/docs/docs/options.md

 the p-values for SKAT, SKATO, ACATV and ACATO will be output.

-Ultra-rare variants (defined by default as MAC$\le$10, see `--vc-MACthr`) are collapsed into a burden mask which is then included in the tests instead of the individual variants;
+Ultra-rare variants (defined by default as MAC$\le$10, see `--vc-MACthr`) are collapsed into a burden mask which is then included in the tests instead of the individual variants.
-this is the strategy which was recommended in [SAIGE-GENE+](https://www.medrxiv.org/content/10.1101/2021.07.12.21260400v1) for ultra-rare variants.

 For additional details on the tests, [see here](../overview/#step-2-gene-based-testing).